-April, 2014 -- The 2014-2015 season sees the Fordham University ice hockey program now entering its 45th campaign, one of the longest of any the clubs at school.
+April, 2016 -- The 2016-2017 season sees the Fordham University ice hockey program now entering its 47th campaign, one of the longest of any the clubs at school.
 The team was actually created in the 1967-68 season playing and winning one game versus cross-town rival Manhattan College.
 The "Maroon Six" as they were known then, began playing a full slate of games during the 1970-71 seasons.
 The team joined the MIHL (Metropolitan Intercollegiate Hockey League), in the fall of 1970 and began playing such teams as Columbia, Fairfield and St. Johns.
 The team was originally created and funded by Fordham University athletics to become a varsity program.
 However the team was relegated to its current club status in 1975 when the school chose to elevate its club football team back to varsity instead.
 Since then the team has held the longest tenure in its current league the MCHC (Metropolitan Collegiate Hockey Conference) after the MIHL changed it name during the 1974-75 season.

-Behind the scenes is Director of Hockey Operations, Andrew Mola CBA '86 (31st year) who handles the day-to-day team operations which can range from organizing transportation, finances, alumni relations, statistical analysis, scheduling, recruiting, and running game day operations.
-Mola also is in his sixth year serving as the President of the MCHC and has held prior MCHC Executive Board positions such as Director of Eligibility and Director of Structures.
+Behind the scenes is Director of Hockey Operations, Andrew Mola CBA '86 (33rd year) who handles the day-to-day team operations which can range from organizing transportation, finances, alumni relations, statistical analysis, scheduling, recruiting, and running game day operations.
+Mola also is in his seventh year serving as the President of the MCHC and has held prior MCHC Executive Board positions such as Director of Eligibility and Director of Structures.

 The team begins its practices early September skating twice a week until the 16 game league schedule kicks off mid-October.
 Once the league games start, the practices are scaled back to once a week.
 No games are played during Thanksgiving break, finals week in December or Christmas break.
 The season culminates with first round of playoffs in the second weekend of February and the semi finals and finals the third weekend in February.
-The season is concluded with the annual alumni game, which was reinstated ten years ago after a 5-year absence.
+The season is concluded with the annual alumni game, which was reinstated twelve years ago after a 5-year absence.

 For more information on the team please contact Andrew Mola at 917-743-4429.